(251) 210-2773

 You might be surprised to learn that teeth grinding is quite common.
 According to the American Sleep Association, about 10% of American adults and up to 15% of children grind their teeth during sleep.

-See also What Should I Do If My Gums Bleed When I Brush Or Floss?
+See also What Should I Do If My Child Has A Dental Issue?

 Symptoms of Teeth Grinding